Albert Nolen Cecil

 - Albert Nolen Cecil died on 10 June 2010 at age 88 in Weatherford, Parker County, Texas.

-- He was buried at Dallas-Fort Worth National Cemetery in Dallas, Dalllas County, Texas.
+- He was interred at Dallas-Fort Worth National Cemetery, Dallas, Dalllas County, Texas.

 - The following appeared on 13 June 2010 in the Fort Worth Star-Telegram: Albert Nolen Cecil, 88, passed away Thursday, June 10, 2010, in Weatherford.
 Funeral: 10 a.m.
 Tuesday at New World United Methodist Church, 2201 N. Davis Drive, Arlington, the Rev. Gordon Johnson officiating.
 Interment: 12:30 p.m. in Dallas-Fort Worth National Cemetery, Dallas.
 Visitation: The family will receive friends before the funeral at the church.
 Memorials: Memorial gifts may be made to New World United Methodist Church.
 Albert was born Sept.
 15, 1921, to Albert and Lynn Wood Cecil.
 He was a POW veteran of World War II, serving in the U.S. Army as a first lieutenant.
 Albert was raised in Richards, near Houston, and graduated from the University of Houston, Conrad Hilton School of Hotel Management.
 Albert enjoyed a long career in the hotel and hospitality industry.
 He was a resident of Arlington for the past 38 years and a member of New World United Methodist Church.
 Albert was an avid supporter of the University of Houston Cougars sports.
 Survivors: Loving wife of 65 years, Dorothy Cecil; children, Pamela Liebman and husband, Warren, Gary Michael Cecil and wife, Ann, Daniel Leigh Cecil and wife, Tricia, and James Albert Cecil and wife, Stephanie; sisters, Mary Frances Miller and Barbara Ann Brazelton; grandchildren, Molly Hill, Matt Myers, Sean Myers, Justin Cecil, Hannah Cecil, Katie Cecil, Makena Cecil, Kelly Cecil and Henry Cecil; and great-grandchildren, Michael, Ian, Erin and Elliott.